KoolKevin/Ricerca_operativa_learning_repo/dualità.md

 Complementary slackness implies that:
 - ∀j : π′Aj < cj in the optimal solution to the dual, **we must have xj = 0 in the optimal solution to the primal**, and conversely
 - ∀j : xj > 0 in the optimal solution to the primal, we must have π′Aj = cj in the optimal solution to the dual.

-- Similar relationships between primal constraints and dual variables.
+Similar relationships between primal constraints and dual variables.
+- ∀i : πi </=/> 0 in the optimal solution to the dual, **we must have ai*x=bi in the optimal solution to the primal**, and conversely
+- ∀i : ai*x > bi in the optimal solution to the primal, we must have πi = 0 in the optimal solution to the dual.

 **conclusione**: Le condizioni di ortogonoalità ci **forniscono la soluzione di un problema** (primale o duale) data la soluzione del suo duale!